CarloMicieli/spring-social-mongo/README.markdown

 Spring Social for MongoDB
 =========================

-A sample implementation of a connection repository using Spring Data for MongoDb.
+A sample implementation of a Spring Social connection repository using Spring Data for MongoDb.